 The dead frog (sorry Kermit) is electrically isolated from the rest of the track.
 The benefits of this are ; no extra switches or contacts, no extra wiring, no climbing under the layout to fix or replace the extra parts,

 Most modern (made in the past 15 years) locos have pick ups on all the wheels (The Italian brand is/was the exception) so passing over a 1" piece of dead rail is quite acceptable.
+My HOn30 locos are quite happy with dead frogs as are all the stadard gauge locos.

 Below are a few of the common tips for electrical and mechanical problems to help getting your layout working.